9267aakashsharma/myNotes/README.md

 ## Available Scripts

-To install the dependencies, browse to `client` directory in terminal and write:
+To install the dependencies, in terminal and write:

 ### `yarn`